reahl/reahl/reahl-doc/doc/tutorial/loggingin.rst

    reahl demosetup

-This creates a user and password as per:
+This creates a user and password using the password and email address in:

 .. literalinclude:: ../../reahl/doc/examples/tutorial/login1bootstrap/login1bootstrap_dev/test_login1bootstrap.py
    :pyobject: LoginFixture